 But we get it — it’s easy to forget things like this.
 There’s always so much work to do on your site.
 That’s precisely why we introduced the stale content filter.
 It helps you keep essential content on your website fresh and updated.
 In the Yoast SEO meta box, you can mark specific articles as cornerstone content.
 We pick up on this, and we give them special treatment.
 Thanks to the cornerstone analysis, we grade them stricter, and we keep track of whether you keep them updated or not.
 If you haven’t done that in six months, we show a notification reminding you to do that.
 Easy, right?
 If not, we have a great article on how to keep your content fresh.

 How does the stale cornerstone content filter work?

-Then what?
-Well, that’s up to you!
-It’s high-time to start working on that post.
-The least you can do, is read it again critically to see if it is still factual, accurate and relevant.
-If so, and nothing has changed in your company, market or niche that could warrant an update process, just make some small changes and save the post — the notification will be gone.
-But in most cases, there’s a lot that can happen in six months and it will be a good idea to reevaluate your content and add, delete or rewrite parts of it.
+The solution is simple: update the stale cornerstone article!
+The least you can do is reread it critically to see if it is still accurate and relevant.
+If it is, and nothing has changed in your company, market, or niche, see if there are any other changes you can make.
+Maybe you can improve the readability or the SEO score.
+Then, save the post, and the notification will be gone.
+But, in most cases, a lot can change in six months’ time.
+So, it will be a good idea to reevaluate your content and add, delete, or rewrite parts of it.

 Always strive for the best!

 If you want to rank, you need to put your heart and soul into your work.
 Your site must be of impeccable quality, full of engaging, and relevant content.
 And that’s a lot of work.
 We know because we are in the same position as you.
 Sometimes, we, too, find ourselves struggling to keep up.
 It’s not easy to make sense of this never-ending stream of content.
 Luckily, little helpers like the stale content filter help to keep us on our toes!